 The idea for the original CiderDay was hatched in 1994.
 Paul Correnty had written a book entitled The Art of Cidermaking.
 His inimitable delivery comes across in his writing style, but he was by no means a photographer.
 Brewers Publications knew of Charlie Olchowski’s photojournalistic skills and location in New England apple country and engaged him to provide images for the book.
 When the book was released, a simple book signing seemed too ordinary, so Charlie and Paul came up with the idea of a tour of some of the orchards featured in the book.
 They approached Terry and Judith Maloney of West County Cider and voilá, CiderDay began with Clarkdale Fruit Farms, Greenwood Farm, Pine Hill Orchards, and West County Cider as the venues for the day.
 The event culminated with a bring-your-own tasting at the Maloney’s sampling room in Colrain.

 By today’s standards the first CiderDay was a small event.
 It has evolved to celebrating the apple in all of its forms and providing sessions on every aspect of apple usage.
-Now called CiderDays, it is a multi-day event which will celebrate its 28th Anniversary in 2022.
-The event is always held on the first weekend of November, when even the late-bearing cider apples have been picked.
+Now called CiderDays, the event is always held on the first weekend of November, when even the late-bearing cider apples have been picked.

 The CiderDays event seemed a way to encourage the past hilltown cider-making traditions and to sustain the nearby orchards, giving fermenters a chance to meet, talk, taste, and buy fresh-pressed, varietals and unadulterated ciders.
 Apples are pressed and the cider put into separate barrels, so those with carboys (or their own barrels) can create their own varietal mix.
 Each orchard and producer is a different apple cider world.
 Each is small and interesting, each one of the jewels of Franklin County.
 Area restaurants feature apple/cider recipes.